att-comdev/pegleg/docs/source/cli.rst

 ::

     $WORKSPACE = Location of the folder that holds the repositories containing the site definition libraries.
-Pegleg makes no assumption about the root directory. $WORKSPACE is /workspace in the container context.
+Pegleg makes no assumptions about the root directory. $WORKSPACE is /workspace in the container context.

     $IMAGE = Location of pegleg docker image.